dronekit/dronekit-python/docs/guide/auto_mode.rst

 DroneKit-Python provides basic methods to download and clear the current mission commands from the vehicle, to add and upload new mission commands, to count the number of waypoints, and to read and set the currently executed mission command.
-Using these primitive methods you can create any other needed mission planning functionality.
+You can build upon these basic primitives to create high-level mission planning functionality.

 This section shows how to use the basic methods and provides a few useful helper functions.
 Most of the code can be observed running in :ref:`example_mission_basic` and :ref:`example_mission_import_export`.